tanupoo/unicode/README.md

 unicode
 =======

-A kichin knife tool for unicode.
+A kichen knife tool for unicode.
 The features are below for example.

 - Reading string, with or without normalizing.
 - Display charactors of unicode specified.